libhal-google/libhal/README.md

 constexpr bool get_stacktrace_on_error = true;
 // Defaults to "32".
 The maximum depth a stack trace can reach before it stops
 // adding entries to the stack trace.
 Changing this effects the amount of space
-// that the embed::stacktrace object takes up in a functions stack when used
+// that the hal::stacktrace object takes up in a functions stack when used
 // with Boost.LEAF.
 constexpr size_t stacktrace_depth_limit = 32;
 // Defaults to "false".
 If set to false, only the fully qualified function name